pitest/pitclipse/README.md

 ------------
 * Eclipse installation 3.6 or greater
 * Guava bundle - update site http://guava-osgi.googlecode.com/svn/trunk/repository/
-* SWTBot plugin (to run UI tests) - update site http://download.eclipse.org/technology/swtbot/helios/dev-build/update-site/
+* SWTBot plugin (to drive UI testing) - update site http://download.eclipse.org/technology/swtbot/helios/dev-build/update-site/
+* JBehave plugin (to run the UI stories) - update site http://jbehave.org/reference/eclipse/updates/

 Import the project as a maven project.
 You may need to disable the maven nature from the org.pitest.pitclipse.core & org.pitest.pitclipse.ui modules (right-click Maven -> Disable Nature).
 If you check the build properties of org.pitest.pitclipse.core & org.pitest.pitclipse.ui, ensure it has the Plug-in Manifest Builder enabled.